flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-When this message is serialized (e.g., to the event store or document store), the `socialSecurityNumber` will be:
+When this message is dispatched, the `socialSecurityNumber` will be:

 - **Offloaded** to a separate data vault
 - **Redacted** from the main payload (not visible in logs or message inspectors)